dart-archive/www.dartlang.org/src/site/articles/reflection-with-mirrors/index.markdown

 Symbol has a constructor that takes a string.
-Calling the constructor with const rather than new allows dart2js to minify all identifiers in the program, keeping the generated Javascript small.
+Calling the constructor with const rather than new allows dart2js to minify all identifiers in the program, keeping the generated JavaScript small.
 A fuller explanation of why we use Symbol appears toward the end of this article.

 Suppose you want to print out all the members of a class.